mateuszkowalke/.dotfiles/readme.md

 Then run after_install scripts in order and provide required input when prompted.
 Important: allow non-root users for wireshark to capture packets.

-Remember to set appropriate font in your terminal emulator.
+Remember to set appropriate font in your terminal emulator, although for i3/alacritty combinations it's already configured.

 For ubuntu you might want to install shell extensions and pop os shell (note: use jammy_master branch).